 Vastspace SSD Cloud Server nodes use only enterprise SSD drives ensuring fast and consistent command response times as well as protect data loss and corruption.

 We have done the read & write tests for our Cloud SSD VPS against a popular SSD VPS before.
-Today, we are carrying out test on 2 identical Cloud servers with SSD and Raid 10 15,000 rpm SAS drives respectively.
+Today, we are carrying out a test on 2 identical Cloud servers with SSD and Raid 10 15,000 rpm SAS drives respectively.

 The test Cloud Servers comes with 2 CPU core, 2Gb memory and 20Gb of disk space.